Updated: February 2017 – FlashRouters has a brand new streaming player store featuring Rokus and other assorted media players.

 Best Roku Channels for Sports

-NBA Game Time - Stars, stars and more stars.
+NBA – Stars, stars and more stars.
 There is a reason the NBA is the world’s fastest growing sport with fans reaching every corner of the planet.
 NBA Game Time offers some great free content.
-Non-subscribers can use NBA Game Time can still use the Roku Channel for access to updates on stats in ongoing games for their fantasy team as well as past games, and there are even some recap videos, highlights, top 10s, things of this nature.
+Non-subscribers can use NBA channel on the Roku for access to updates on stats in ongoing games for their fantasy team as well as past games, and there are even some recap videos, highlights, top 10s, things of this nature.

-But for a serious basketball fan, the real appeal of NBA Game Time comes with the subscription; that’s where you get the live games.
+But for a serious basketball fan, the real appeal of the NBA channel comes with the subscription; that’s where you get the live games.
 However, those who get a League pass should make sure to pay attention to the blackout conditions, which vary depending on your location.
-Nonetheless, NBA Game Time is the best Roku channel for current and classic basketball coverage.
+Nonetheless, the is the best Roku channel for current and classic basketball coverage.

-MLB.tv - Can you smell that?
-That’s fresh cut grass and the arrival of a new season of America’s Pastime?
-We’ve recently sung the praises of MLB.tv, but no discussion of Roku’s best sports channels would be complete without it, and any serious baseball fan will not want to weather the newly started 2013 season without a subscription.
+MLB.tv – We’ve recently sung the praises of MLB.tv, but no discussion of Roku’s best sports channels would be complete without it, and any serious baseball fan will not want to weather the upcoming season without a subscription.

-NHL GameCenter - Another league heading into playoffs.
-Hockey fans looking to not only access out-of-market broadcasts, but also classic NHL moments need look no further.
-NHL GameCenter offers full-length and condensed replays, game replays, as well as classic games in NHL Vault!
+NHL – Hockey fans looking to not only access out-of-market broadcasts, but also classic NHL moments need look no further.
+NHL GameCenter offers full-length and condensed replays, game replays, as well as 800 classic games!

 UFCTV – This one is a little different than the previous ones, because there is some free MMA content available with UFCTV, although it’s not terribly extensive.
 You can access some Mixed Martial Arts fight previews and other minor features for free, but official live fights are on an on-demand basis.
 You can also pay to watch some of your favorite MMA fighters classic octagon battles as well.